 - Food technologist

-Agri-food is a growing sector with plenty of different job roles and it’s crying out for young people to join the industry.
+Agri-food is a growing sector with plenty of different job roles that will be really important for the future and it’s crying out for young people to join the industry.

 - Aircraft pilot

 Over half a million new pilots will be needed across the globe over the next 20 years (3) as passenger numbers increase and current pilots retire.
 Pay and prospects are good.